B4Bcoin/b4bcore-lib/README.md

-Ravencore Library
+B4Bcore Library
 =======

-A pure and powerful JavaScript Ravencoin library.
+A pure and powerful JavaScript B4Bcoin library.

 ## Principles

-Ravencoin is a powerful new peer-to-peer platform for the next generation of financial technology.
-The decentralized nature of the Ravencoin network allows for highly resilient Ravencoin infrastructure, and the developer community needs reliable, open-source tools to implement Ravencoin apps and services.
+B4Bcoin is a powerful new peer-to-peer platform for the next generation of financial technology.
+The decentralized nature of the Ravencoin network allows for highly resilient B4Bcoin infrastructure, and the developer community needs reliable, open-source tools to implement Ravencoin apps and services.

 ## Get Started

 ```
-npm install ravencore-lib
+npm install b4bcore-lib
 ```

 ```
-bower install ravencore-lib
+bower install b4bcore-lib
 ```

 ## Examples